A Guide to Companion Planting

 Here are some companion planting ideas to control insects or disease to start with:

 Garlic or chives and roses: Garlic is said to repel aphids.
 Garlic chives probably are just as repellent.
 They also are said to prevent blackspot.
+However, keep garlic plants away from beans and peas - it will stunt their growth.

 Nasturtiums and cucumbers: Nasturtiums are said to repel cucumber beetles, and their dense growth also is habitat for predatory insects such as spiders and ground beetles.
+They will also attract aphids away from other plants.

 Peppers and pigweed: Leafminers prefer pigweed to pepper plants, but be careful to remove the weeds' flowers before they set seed.